apacheignite/documentation/sql/dml.md

   ]
 }
 [/block]
 The DML engine will find out that the entry with key `1` was modified at the update phase of `UPDATE` query execution.
-After that it will stop the update and will re-execute a modified version the `SELECT` query in order to get latest entries' values:
+After that, it will stop the update and will re-execute a modified version the `SELECT` query in order to get latest entries' values:
 [block:code]
 {
   "codes": [